LMunday98/ImageMetadata/README.md

 1. Clone to repo locally.

-2. Run the `make run` command and create the inital dirs.
+2. Run the `make run` command and create the initial image dirs.

 3. Insert images into the `/images/input/` dir.